MarcianoSalazar/Salazar-CSEL302-2B/README.md

 Yes, definitely slower.
 The threshold from 0.6 to 0.8 means students now need to be in a much higher attention state before they get any performance benefit.
 Since attention starts at random values and decays over time, fewer students will consistently be above 0.8, so performance increase events happen less frequently.

 - **What does this represent in real classroom settings?**
 In a real classroom, this represents that only students who are **very focused and actively engaged** (not just "somewhat paying attention") are actually learning and improving their performance.
-A threshold of 0.6 is like passive listening — you're present but not deeply engaged.
-A threshold of 0.8 is like active participation — you're taking notes, asking questions, and fully processing the information.
+A threshold of 0.6 is like passive listening, you're present but not deeply engaged.
+A threshold of 0.8 is like active participation, you're taking notes, asking questions, and fully processing the information.
 This is a more realistic model because research shows that deep learning requires high cognitive engagement, not just passive presence.

 ---